vmware-archive/kubeless/docs/implementing-new-runtime.md

    - Errors per HTTP method
    - Histogram with the execution time per HTTP method

 In any case, it is not necessary that the native runtime fulfill the above.
-Those features can be obtained adding a Go proxy that already implente those features and redirect the request to the new runtime.
+Those features can be obtained adding a Go proxy that already implements those features and redirect the request to the new runtime.
 For adding it is only necessary to add the proxy binary to the image and run it as the `CMD`.
 See the [ruby example](https://github.com/kubeless/kubeless/blob/master/docker/runtime/ruby/).

 ## 3. Update the kubeless-config configmap